gregv12/fluxtion-server/docs/how-to/how-to-handler-pipe.md

 # How-to: Use HandlerPipe for in-VM communication between handlers

-HandlerPipe is a lightweight, in-VM pipe for sending messages from one handler (or service) to other handlers via Fluxtion's event flow, without external IO.
+HandlerPipe is a lightweight, in-VM pipe for sending messages from one handler (or service) to other handlers via Mongoose's event flow, without external IO.

 It couples:
 - a publish-side MessageSink (sink()) that you call to send data, and